📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 The Foreign Earned Income Exclusion

 The good news is the Foreign Earned Income Exclusion (FEIE).
-For 2025, you can exclude up to $126,500 of foreign earned income from US taxation.
-This rises slightly each year with inflation.
+For 2025, you could exclude up to $130,000 of foreign earned income from US taxation, rising to $132,900 for 2026.
+This limit rises slightly each year with inflation.
 To qualify, you must pass either the Bona Fide Residence Test (living in Ireland for a full tax year) or the Physical Presence Test (present in Ireland for at least 330 days in a 12-month period).

 The FEIE applies to earned income — wages, self-employment income, and business income.
 It does not cover investment income, pension distributions, or rental income from the US.
 These remain taxable in the US regardless of where you live.